Hong Kong protests a 'national security issue' for China

 Michael Tien said that the CPPCC was forced to act given the backdrop of the protests.
 CPPCC members are expected to fully support and promote its resolutions - or at least keep quiet once they are made, he said, adding that if the CPPCC had failed to respond to his brother's comments, its bylaws and code of conduct risked becoming "a bunch of hot air".

 "Membership comes with a certain price tag," Tien said.
-"I think my brother made the mistake of not recognising that."
+"I think my brother made the mistake of not recognizing that."

 While CPPCC officials have said they still consider James Tien loyal, his brother says there is still debate over how to categorize him.